kumarmukand/Community-Engagement-Portal/README.md

 Administrative panel for managing user complaints and feedback

 # Contributing
-If you wish to contribute to the CMS project, feel free to fork the project repository and create a pull request.
+If you wish to contribute to the project, feel free to fork the project repository and create a pull request.
 Your contributions are welcome!